GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

 1. Make any remaining updates to the implementation of the `convLoan` function and test your work.

-1. See [FILENAME] for the solution to the exercise.
+1. See [FILENAME (SOLUTION IS BELOW)] for the solution to the exercise.

 ```typescript
 interface Loan {